Nacer Chadli: International career

 A dual citizen of Belgium and Morocco, Chadli was thus able to represent either nation.
 He made his debut for Morocco on 17 November 2010, in a 1–1 friendly draw against Northern Ireland at Windsor Park, and was named man of the match.
 On 28 January 2011, however, he announced his intention to represent Belgium at the international level, which was permitted because he had not yet played in a competitive match for Morocco.
 He made his debut for the Belgian squad for a 9 February friendly match against Finland.

 Chadli has played as a striker for the Belgium national team, scoring his first international goal in a UEFA Euro 2012 qualifier against Azerbaijan in the King Baudouin Stadium in Brussels on 29 March 2011.

 On 26 May 2014, Chadli scored what would have been his third international goal in a pre-2014 World Cup friendly against Luxembourg.
 The match, however, was later recognised invalid as coach Marc Wilmots had made seven substitutions instead of the permitted six.

 On 13 May 2014, Chadli was named to Belgium's squad for the 2014 World Cup.
 He started in midfield but was substituted at half time for Dries Mertens in the team's first game of the tournament, a 2–1 win over Algeria in Belo Horizonte.

 In May 2018 he was named to Belgium's preliminary squad for the 2018 FIFA World Cup in Russia.

 On 2 July 2018, Chadli came off the bench to score the winning goal in injury time to lift Belgium to a 3–2 victory over Japan in the round of 16 of the 2018 FIFA World Cup.
 The goal is chosen by the BBC panel as goal of the tournament in the 2018 World Cup.

 Style of play

-Chadli is a versatile midfielder who can play as an attacking midfielder, in a number 10 role, or as a winger on either flank.
-He is comfortable on both feet and has a good shot at his disposal.
+Chadli was a midfielder who could play as an attacking midfielder, in a number 10 role, or as a winger on either flank.
+He was comfortable on both feet and had a good shot at his disposal.

+Personal life

+Chadli is of Moroccan descent and he is a Muslim.